jzm73/CleaningDataProject/README.md

 =================================================================
 Read the subjects data(train and test), each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 This information is merged with the data frame of point 4.
 In the data frame result, I create another data set with the average of each variable for each activity and each subject.

-Return
+##Return
 ==================================================================
-the data frame with the average result, 30 subject x 6 activities x (561 observations + 5 group columns)
+The data frame with the average result, 30 subject x 6 activities x (561 observations + 5 group columns)